By Carl Gibson – Reader Supported News

 The Army is thinning the ranks of civilian helicopter instructors at Fort Rucker Alabama by imposing a 250-pound weight limit.

-Posted by Kevin Barrett on April 4, 2013, With 15478 Reads Filed under Of Interest.
+Posted by Kevin Barrett on April 4, 2013, With 15758 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.